Exams

 Please note: There are only two attempts in total for Bachelor's and Master's theses.

-Anyone who has definitively failed an examination in a Bachelor's or Master's degree course after the subsequent 4-semester retake period has expired will be exmatriculated by the university.
-Sometimes it may be possible to change your degree course, in which case any examinations taken and CPs earned can be recognized; the corresponding application must be submitted online within the usual application deadlines.
+Anyone who has definitively failed an examination in a Bachelor's or Master's degree program after the subsequent 4-semester retake period has expired will be exmatriculated by the university.
+Sometimes it is possible to change degree programs, in which case some examinations taken and CPs earned can be recognized; the corresponding application must be submitted online within the usual application deadlines.
 The Central Student Advisory Service offers advice and information on your further study options after a final failure.
+We have compiled detailed information on this topic for you in our information brochure "Final failure - what to do?" (pdf, only in German).

 Non-Attendance of Exams Due to Illness